4ndr34z/shells/README.md

 [Link](https://youtu.be/HDrzqiyKQtA)

 ## Version 1.6.3
-- Added variable extension on the powershell payload, making it run from e.g. batch-files without modifying it
+- Added variable expansion on the powershell payload, making it run from e.g. batch-files without modifying it

 ## Version 1.6.2
 - Renaming to Shellz